famliy-screen-time/familyscreentime.ca/_posts/2020-02-06-who-guidelines-on-screen-time.md

 title: WHO Guidelines on Screen Time
 date: 2020-02-06T20:49:13.770Z
 author: emmasmith
+category: blog
 ---
 In April 2019, the World Health Organization (WHO) released [guidelines on physical activity, sedentary behaviour and sleep for children under 5 years of age](https://www.who.int/news-room/detail/24-04-2019-to-grow-up-healthy-children-need-to-sit-less-and-play-more), which provide recommendations for daily time spent in each of these areas.

 The recommendations for sedentary behaviour specifically address screen time, but just hearing the recommendations by themselves without the broader context of the guidelines can be misleading.
 What can parents take away from these guidelines?